Day Of The Gundam

 Raffaele Du Marteau

-Raffaele is a fantasy figure painter from Fidenza in Italy.
-He has won an incredible 6 Golden Demon awards and he will be running a panel at DOTG (more details to follow).
-Here's a few words from him:
+Raffaele Returns with more of his painting wizardry.
+He is a fantasy figure painter from Fidenza in Italy.
+He has won an incredible 6 Golden Demon awards and he will be running a 2 panels at DOTG2 including Gundam Assemble Painting and Airbrushing Techniques.
+Here's a few words from him 😄:

 'Let me introduce myself My name is Raffaele and since I was a kid I have dabbled in colors and modeling The first topics were Humbrol colors, Airfix planes and Italeri toy soldiers, in the 90s I approached fantasy modeling with the fourth edition of Warhammer Fantasy Battle: acrylic colors and the concept of fantasy figurine that still accompanies me.
 All this led me to discover a world made of orcs, warriors, monsters, but above all other players and hobbyists who, like me, shared a passion for painting and modeling I went from painting armies to creating my own gaming tables to more professional painting, earning awards such as Golden demon etc. For about ten years my interest has also stumbled upon larger and somewhat different models, namely Gunpla, models that have brought me back a bit to the origins of my passion: military vehicles. (after all, a war robot is nothing more than a tank with legs and arms) The subjects change, but the passion is always the same, the support changes, the canvas but the enthusiasm to get involved remains.
 It can be a Marine, an elf, a chaos warrior, a tank or a futuristic robot: the colors, the techniques do not change, just as the desire to experiment and face new challenges does not change'